RavicharanN/StF-Takehome/README.md

 ## Caution

-Tiktok prevents automated scraping so the user.
-To avoid causing potential problems, the user will have about 10 seconds to complete the "bot check" before the scraping script starts executing.
+Tiktok prevents automated scraping.
+To avoid any potential problems, the user will have about 10 seconds to complete the "bot check" before the scraping script starts executing.